SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> numbers.map({ number in 3 * number })
     <$ : Array<Int> = [24, 9, 15, 18]

-For even more brevity,
-you can refer to parameters by number instead of by name.
+You can refer to parameters by number instead of by name, which is especially useful in very short closures.
 A closure passed as the last argument to a function can appear immediately after the parentheses.